Charged with DUI, impaired driving, or over 80mg in Toronto? Concerned about who to call and which court to attend?

 At Aitken Robertson, our Toronto DUI Lawyers have extensive training not only in advocating for those charged with a Toronto DUI, but also on the scientific evaluation and operation of the Intoxilyzer 8000C ® – the breath-testing instrument that the Toronto police force uses to calculate an arrested person’s level of intoxication.

 Facing a DUI and criminal charge is incredibly stressful and there is an abundance of negative social stigma attached to those who find themselves on the wrong end of the law.
 The lawyers at Aitken Robertson bring over 100 years of combined trial experience to the table and represent clients before the many Toronto criminal courts.
-Whether your case is before the Toronto Ontario Court of Justice, or the Superior Court of Justice, make the call for the best defence.
-Make the call to Aitken Robertson and their Toronto DUI lawyers today.
+Whether your case is before the Toronto Ontario Court of Justice, or the Superior Court of Justice, make the call to Aitken Robertson and their Toronto DUI lawyers today.
 We offer a free 30-minute consultation, affordable monthly payment plans catered to your exact financial situation, and if there is a defence – we will find it!

 Can I Beat My Toronto DUI Charge?